-- 37 Reasonable costs, as specified in paragraph 29(c) and (d), can include: - a Legal costs;
+37 Reasonable costs, as specified in paragraph 29(d) and (e), can include:

-- b Costs of engaging other professionals such as private investigators, medical specialists, accountants, or actuaries. - 38 Reasonable legal costs should be assessed with reference to the Crown Solicitor rates set by the Solicitor-General for work on criminal prosecutions on instructions from departments.
+- a Legal costs; - b Costs of engaging other professionals such as private investigators, medical specialists, accountants, or actuaries. - 38 Reasonable legal costs should be assessed with reference to the Crown Solicitor rates set by the Solicitor-General for work on criminal prosecutions on instructions from departments.
 These rates are to be used as a guide only and higher (or lower) rates may be reasonable in the circumstances of an individual application.

-Transitional allowance
+Transition allowance

-- 39 A transition allowance of up to \$50,000 may be made to cover some of the costs of reintegration into society, such as counselling, vocational counselling or re-training, education costs or health costs for a transitional period.
-The allowance is also intended to provide a catch-up period to compensate for loss of future earning capacity. - 40 Payment of a transitional allowance may be conditional on the production of receipts for any specific anticipated costs for which the allowance is made
+39 A transition allowance of up to \$50,000, in cases of imprisonment, or up to \$25,000, in cases of detention, may be made to cover some of the costs of reintegration into society, such as counselling, vocational counselling or re-training, education costs or health costs for a transitional period.
+The allowance is also intended, where applicable, to provide a catch-up period to compensate for loss of future earning capacity.
+40 Payment of a transition allowance may be conditional on the production of receipts for any specific anticipated costs for which the allowance is made.